-4.12 A specified person may have included payments made in 2007 or 2008 (or in part of those years) in a return under section 891 of the Taxes Consolidation Act 1997 (as applied by section 894) which, would, but for Regulation 9, also have to be included in a return made under these regulations.
-While subsection (9) of section 891B of the TCA 1997 makes it clear that a return under section 891 is not required where a payment is included in a return under these regulations to avoid double reporting, a specified person may include the payment twice if it is more convenient to do so because of systems development issues.
-This will be acceptable for 2007 even after the signing of the regulations on 6 May 2008 provided such a report is made to Revenue by 31 October 2008 and provided it is in a suitable electronic format.
+4.13 A specified person may have included payments made in 2007 or 2008 (or in part of those years) - and, additionally, in 2009, or in part of that year, as regards EU passported financial institutions - in a return under section 891 of the Taxes Consolidation Act 1997 (as applied by section 894) which, would, but for Regulation 9, also have to be included in a return made under these regulations.
+While, in order to avoid double reporting, subsection (9) of section 891B of the TCA 1997 makes it clear that a return under section 891 is not required where a payment is included in a return under these regulations, a specified person may include the payment twice if it is more convenient to do so because of systems development issues.
+This was acceptable even after the signing of the original regulations on 6 May 2008, provided such a report was made to Revenue by 31 October 2008.
+Similarly, a transitional arrangement will also be acceptable for EU passported financial institutions, provided the report is made to Revenue by 30 November 2009.
+Such a report should be in a suitable electronic format.
+Any difficulties encountered by financial institutions in this regard should be referred to Revenue as outlined at paragraph 4.14 below.